-- Responsible for ensuring deliverable UC policy and that the programme delivers the policy intent - Assess the impact and feasibility of proposed changes and provide strategic input to decisions - Advise on the implications and impact of cross-government and DWP strategy issues
+- Responsible for ensuring deliverable UC policy and that the programme delivers the policy intent - UC decisions - Advise on the implications and impact of cross-government and DWP strategy issues

-HMRC Director General
+HMRC Director General Tax Credits and RTI

-- A key stakeholder and delivery partner, accountable for delivering tax credits, ensuring that HMRC, Tax Credit and RTI interests are properly factored into UC decisions and to raise any other issues within the HMRC business that may impact UC and ensure successfully resolved. - Report on progress for all HMRC areas impacted including tax credits and RTI and escalate any risks or issues that may impact UC delivery
+- A key stakeholder and delivery partner, accountable for delivering tax credits, ensuring that HMRC, Tax Credit and RTI interests are properly factored into UC decisions and to raise any other issues within the HMRC business that may impact UC and ensure successful resolution. - Report on progress for all HMRC areas impacted including tax credits and RTI and escalate any risks or issues that may impact UC delivery

-London Borough of Islington Chief Executive and UC Partnership Forum
+London Borough of Hillingdon Chief Executive

-- A key stakeholder and delivery partner, to represent the services provided by Local Authorities, including those covered by the Local Services Framework and ensure these are factored in to any decisions - Escalate any risks or issues identified within the Local Authority business that may impact UC - Ensure the design of UC is workable from a Local Authority perspective
+- A key stakeholder and delivery partner, to represent the services provided by Local Authorities, including those covered by the Local Services Framework and ensure these are factored in to any decisions - Escalate any risks or issues identified within the Local Authority business that may impact UC - Ensure the design of UC is workable from a Local Authority perspective - Ensure the interests of Local Authorities are properly represented and impacted within UC

-- Ensure the interests of Local Authorities are properly represented and impacted within UC - To reflect the views of the partnership forum as their representative on Programme Board.
+• To reflect the views of the partnership forum as their representative on Programme Board.

-DWP Human Resources Director General
+DWP People and Capability Director General